-- (123) In or about late October or early November_2012 the Applicant said to the members of his patrol, in substance "Hey fellas, we're on 18, we need two more to get to 20".
-In saying this the Applicant was referring to the kill board. - (124) In or about late October or early November 2012 the Commanding Officer of the troop, Person 15 expressed concern to the troops that the number of persons killed in action during rotation 18 was too high. - (125) On or about 5 November 2012, during the last mission conducted by the Applicant and the troop of which he was a member, a Toyota Hilux was intercepted by a number of members of the troop, including Person 16.
+- (123) In or about late October or early November 2012 the Applicant said to the members of his patrol, in substance "Hey fellas, we're on 18, we need two more to get to 20".
+In saying this the Applicant was referring to the kill board. - (124) In or about late October or early November 2012 the Commanding Officer of the troop, Person 15 expressed concern to the troops that the number of persons killed in action during rotation 18 was too high. - (125) On or about 21 October 5 November 2012, during the last mission conducted by the Applicant and the troop of which he was a member, a Toyota Hilux was intercepted by a number of members of the troop, including Person 16.
 The Hilux contained four Afghan males, including a male of approximately 15 to 18 years old (Afghan Adolescent).
 The Afghan Adolescent was searched and detained by Person 16 and then handed over to the Applicant's patrol for questioning, together with the other occupants of the Hilux.
 At the time the Afghan Adolescent was visibly extremely nervous. - (126) Shortly after the occupants of the Hilux were handed over to the Applicant's patrol the Applicant sent a radio communication, in substance, "two EKIAs". - (127) One or two days after the mission Person 16 said to the Applicant, in substance, "What happened to the young bloke who was shaking like a leaf?"
-The Applicant responded, in substance, "I shot that c in the head.
-[Person 15] told me not to kill any c on that job so I pulled out my 9mm and shot him in the head.
-It was the most beautiful thing I've ever seen." - (128) In the circumstances, by his conduct with respect to the Afghan Adolescent, the Applicant breached Common Article 3 in that his conduct constituted murder. - (a) [deleted] - (b) [deleted] - (129) In the circumstances, the Applicant's conduct with respect to the Afghan Adolescent constituted murder.
+The Applicant responded, in substance, "I shot that c\\\ in the head.
+[Person 15] told me not to kill any c\\\ on that job so I pulled out my 9mm and shot him in the head.
+It was the most beautiful thing I've ever seen."

+- (128) In the circumstances, by his conduct with respect to the Afghan Adolescent, the Applicant breached Common Article 3 in that his conduct constituted murder. - (a) Articles 3 and 13 of the Third Geneva Convention; or - (b) Alternatively, Article 3 of the Fourth-Geneva Convention. - (129) In the circumstances, the Applicant's conduct with respect to the Afghan Adolescent constituted murder.